05 A Lady to Lead

 Evelyn followed quietly behind the group, watching them from a short distance.
 She saw the group allow Josah to make his way to the front.
 He paused at the first marker and stone, which inscribed the name of Lady Silvi Willa.
 She was the beloved wife who died after giving birth.

 Josah bowed his head, wishing he had a single memory of his mother.
 He took a sidestep to his right and read Lord Rando Braedon’s stone.
 “Father and defender of Bon Abbi,” read Caleb.
 “Died from poisoning.”

 He looked at Josah and watched as a tear ran down his cheek.
 Josah brushed it with his hand and turned from the marker.
 He brought his two fingers on his right hand to his lips, and in one motion, kissed them and pushed them away.

 Lifting his eyes, he saw Evelyn with her hand covering her mouth.
-He turned back to the markers and continued to Nolan Baye who died by a sword, followed by Ayla pierced by an arrow.
+He turned back to the markers, moving on to Nolan Baye, who died by a sword, followed by Ayla May, pierced by an arrow.

 Josah’s eyes moved to the last marker and stone.
 He couldn’t move any closer.
 Caleb read the inscription out loud, “Michael John, died in Filgore Valley.”

 “Josah,” Conall whispered.
 “No wonder no one ever inquired about you.
 They thought you died, probably by a Dragoon.”